 Questions about ethnicity, race or origin are highly sensitive in nature due to conflicts and crises that have shaped society through past events and prejudices.

-Nevertheless, the data derived from this question is popular to segment survey responses in order to derive trend patterns with regard to cultural impact.
+Nevertheless, the data derived from this question is popular to segment survey responses in order to derive trends and patterns in regard to cultural impact.

-As this is not a mere aspect of documentation, but also based on belief systems and emotional identification, you ought to use a multiple choice question type to help ensure that respondents have multiple options to choose from depending on how they identify.
+As this is not a mere aspect of documentation, but also based on belief systems and emotional identification, you should use a multiple choice question type to help ensure that respondents have multiple options to choose from depending on how they identify.

 This example could be used as a template for the question: